The integrality conjecture and the cohomology of preprojective stacks: Quiver representations

 \subsection{Quivers and potentials}

-Throughout the paper, $Q$ will be used to denote a finite quiver, i.e. a pair of finite sets $Q_0$ and $Q_1$ (the vertices and arrows, respectively), and a pair of maps $s,t\colon Q_1\rightarrow Q_0$ (the maps taking an arrow to its source and target, respectively).
-We denote by $\mathbb{C}Q$ the path algebra of $Q$, i.e. the algebra over $\mathbb{C}$ having as a basis the paths in $Q$, with structure constants for the multiplication, with respect to this basis, given by concatenation of paths.
-For each vertex $i\in\{1,\ldots,n\}=Q_0$, there is a ``lazy'' path of length $0$ starting at $i$, and we denote by $e_i$ the resulting element of $\mathbb{C}Q$.

-A \textit{potential} on a quiver $Q$ is an element $W\in \mathbb{C} Q/[\mathbb{C} Q,\mathbb{C} Q]_{\textrm{vect}}$.
+Throughout the paper, $Q$ will be used to denote a finite quiver, i.e. a pair of finite sets $Q_0$ and $Q_1$ (the vertices and arrows, respectively), and a pair of maps $s,t\colon Q_1\rightarrow Q_0$ (taking an arrow to its source and target, respectively).
+We denote by $\mathbb{C}Q$ the path algebra of $Q$, i.e. the algebra over $\mathbb{C}$ having as a basis the paths in $Q$, with structure constants for the multiplication given by concatenation of paths.
+For each vertex $i\in Q_0$, there is a ``lazy'' path of length $0$ starting and ending at $i$, and we denote by $e_i$ the resulting element of $\mathbb{C}Q$. \sbrk A \textit{potential} on a quiver $Q$ is an element $W\in \mathbb{C} Q/[\mathbb{C} Q,\mathbb{C} Q]_{\textrm{vect}}$.
 A potential is given by a linear combination of cyclic words in $Q$, where two cyclic words are considered to be the same if one can be cyclically permuted to the other.
 If $W$ is a single cyclic word, and $a\in Q_1$, we define

 and we extend this definition linearly to general $W$.
 We define